SimonLittleFly/social-wall/README.md

-# social-wall
+# Social Wall

- A fast and smart social wall
+A social wall made in ReactJs using Hooks, Sass and Gsap Animations.